facebook/react/README.md

 ## Documentation

-the react documentation can be found [here](https://reactjs.org/docs).
+The React documentation can be found [here](https://reactjs.org/docs).

 ## Contributing